MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-customization-object.md

 ## Adding groups and page fields based on table fields

-With [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] 2023 release wave 2, we have added the ability to add groups and page fields using a table field as source expression in page customizations as illustrated in the following example:
+With [!INCLUDE [prod_short](includes/prod_short.md)] 2023 release wave 2, we have added the ability to add groups and page fields using a table field as source expression in page customizations as illustrated in the following example:

 ```al
 pagecustomization MyPageCust customizes MyPage